poludmik/rag-poc-deployment/README.md

 The backend server is built using FastAPI and handles the main logic for processing questions, retrieving documents, and calling the appropriate LLM for inference.

 #### Key Functions
+- **get_answer:** Retrieves documents from the index on GC Bucket, combines them, and generates an answer using the selected LLM.
 - **combine_docs:** Combines retrieved documents based on different strategies for improved context.
 Either the best vector similarity, top-k similarities docs, or Small-to-Big doc expansion.
-- **get_answer:** Retrieves documents from the index, combines them, and generates an answer using the selected LLM.
+For the "1" and "small-to-big" ways of combining, the *get_answer* function will also return the page number of the document, which is also going to be displayed in the frontend.
 - **get_index**: Retrieves the index for a given filename from the Google Cloud Storage bucket.

 #### Supported endpoints